 Intro to Java

-In this workshop, the participants will be taught the fundamentals of Java, including variables, and conditional statements.The participants will then have the opportunity to program their own chat bot which can keep a to-do list and execute written commands!
+In this workshop, the participants will be taught the fundamentals of Java, including variables, conditional statements, and loops.The participants will then have the opportunity to program their own guessing game which they can play!

 UP4 The Challenge

 Our workshop will involve a fun, fast-paced, hands-on design challenge to create awareness about how science, technology, engineering, and math (STEM) support solutions to social and environmental challenges in the community.
 Workshop facilitators will introduce participants to the importance and challenges of designing sustainable cities, lead them through a user-centered design process, and conduct a specially-developed STEM integration activity to empower an appreciation of how STEM supports social outcomes from their design.